-This is the Regulation 16 Submission Draft of the Colne Neighbourhood Plan.
-The Submission Draft Plan will be consulted upon by Pendle Borough Council for a minimum six weeks prior to independent examination and, finally, a town-wide referendum.
-When finally approved by you, the people of Colne, the Colne Neighbourhood Plan will become part of the development plan for Pendle Borough.
-This means that our Neighbourhood Plan will then be used to help make planning decisions and will help drive the future development and enhancement of Bonnie Colne on the Hill throughout this decade and beyond.
+The Colne Neighbourhood Plan is part of the development plan for Pendle Borough Council.
+This means that our Neighbourhood Plan is used to help make planning decisions and is helping to drive the future development and enhancement of Bonnie Colne on the Hill throughout this decade and beyond.

 Getting to this point has been no small task.
-The Working Group, and now the Advisory Committee, has been working on this project for six years.
+The Working Group, and now the Advisory Committee, have been working on this project for six years.
 When we began our Neighbourhood Planning Journey, we wanted to set our own local agenda for the town and to engage with the people who live and work in Colne.
-Neighbourhood Plans have been around for more than a decade, but there are not many in Lancashire and only Barrowford and Trawden Forest have them in Pendle.
-Our Plan, if passed, will be for one of the largest neighbourhood areas in the country.
-Ours is unusual too, because it aims to allocate sites for potential development.
+Neighbourhood Plans have been around for more than a decade, but there are not many in Lancashire and only a few in Pendle.

+Our Plan is one of the largest neighbourhood areas in the country.
+Ours is unusual too, because it allocates sites for potential development.
 Although this plan is only required to cover the period to 2030, in line with Pendle's Core Strategy, many of the policies, plans and aspirations in our Plan will have an impact much further into the future, enhancing and safeguarding the town for current and future generations.

 Our Advisory Committee consists of Councillors, local charities, community groups and subject matter experts.
 We have formulated 14 policies and these slot into four broad themes: